 - Read the tape result – this is your waist size that you should compare against the table above.

 This video demonstrates it very well.
 It’s a European video so the limits show European values.

 Got Gout and Overweight?

-So you’re overweight.
+So you’re overweight and got gout.
 What now?
 As a gout sufferer what can you do to shed those extra pounds?

 First off, DO NOT CRASH DIET!

 It’s been found that crash dieting can actually trigger a gout attack or even prolong an existing one.
 This from the WebMD website: